vaibhuujaiswal/TelcoCustomerChurn/README.md

 # TelcoCustomerChurn

-This is taken from the kaggle competition : https://www.kaggle.com/datasets/blastchar/telco-customer-churn
+This is taken from the kaggle competition: https://www.kaggle.com/datasets/blastchar/telco-customer-churn

 I have preprocessed the data and answered the questions :